farbod271/farbod271/README.md

 <h1 align="center">About Me</h1>
 <p align="center"> Servus!
 I'm a full-stack web developer with a profound passion for creation.
 </p>
 <p>Currently I am pursuing my second undergrad degree and work on various full-stack projects.
-I'm always improving<span><a href="http://www.farbod.eu">My Website </a></span>even tho my attention is more on my projects. at the time Im working on an exciting Project impacting my small town community named <a href="http://www.deggenhub.de">Dggenhub</a>. further exciting commits will follow!</p>
+I'm always improving<span><a href="http://www.farbod.eu"> My Website </a></span>even tho my attention is more on my projects. at the time Im working on an exciting Project impacting my small town community named <a href="http://www.deggenhub.de">Dggenhub</a>. further exciting commits will follow!</p>

 <!-- seperator -->